Cryptobeam-USA/Cryptobeam_Marketplace.github/README.md

 ## What is Cryptobeam Marketplace?

 Welcome to Cryptobeam CEX - the cutting-edge centralized exchange platform designed for the modern trader.
 Our platform offers a robust, secure, and intuitive interface for trading a wide array of cryptocurrencies.
 Experience swift transactions, real-time analytics, and comprehensive customer support.
-Join the Cryptobeam CEX community and take your trading to the next leve
+Join the Cryptobeam CEX community and take your trading to the next level.
-The reason this works is that most software applications and features we want to build are similar to applications that have been built before.
-We've crawled hundreds of thousands of public code repositories to teach the Crowdbotics engine how to create software.

-As a result, Crowdbotics can generate new applications automatically in a standardized way.

 ### Useful Links

-@@ -34,9 +38,7 @@ Welcome to Cryptobeam CEX - the cutting-edge centralized exchange platform desig
+@@ -34,9 +38,7 @@ Welcome to Cryptobeam CEX - the cutting-edge centralized exchange platform

 [App Dashboard](https://app.cryptobeam.us/)
 ·